Episode 3 - Mysterious Prophet of the West

-Joseph met with President Van Buren, and explained to him the extermination order against the Mormons, and their lost land and property, and all their persecutions in Missouri.
+Joseph met with President Van Buren, and explained to him the extermination order against himself and the members of his Church, and their lost land and property, and all their persecutions in Missouri.
 And, Joseph argued for their protection and for redress – he argued his case before President Van Buren as a First Amendment Issue.
 Joseph and his followers were not being allowed to practice their religion freely.

 But, at the time, the Constitution of the United States only limited the federal government.
 And, President Van Buren – according to the then-current understanding of the constitution, looked at Joseph’s appeal to the First Amendment, and freedom of religion as unrelated to their problems in Missouri.
 That was a state issue, not a federal one.
 So, Van Buren told him, “I can do nothing for you!
 If I do anything, I shall come in contact with the whole state of Missouri.”

 So, now 4 years after not finding any help for his people in Washington, Joseph is still upset.
-The persecution of the Mormons had been ignored by almost every politician at the county, state, and then federal level.
+The persecution of the Latter-day Saints had been ignored by almost every politician at the county, state, and then federal level.
 And, the presidential election is starting to pick up steam, and leadership of the church, The Church of Jesus Christ of Latter-day Saints, is talking about all the potential candidates they could vote for.
-The prophet says that it is ‘morally impossible’ for the Mormons to vote to reelect President Van Buren.
-After all – he said that the federal government could do nothing to help the Mormons who had been robbed, murdered, and attacked by the state of Missouri.
+The prophet says that it is ‘morally impossible’ for the Latter-day Saints to vote to reelect President Van Buren.
+After all – he said that the federal government could do nothing to help the Latter-day SAints who had been robbed, murdered, and attacked by the state of Missouri.
 Their letters with Clay and Calhoun make them feel that they cannot also vote for them.

 So, probably realizing there was no other option, Willard Richards – one of Joseph Smith’s scribes and friends – at a meeting of church leadership, nominates Joseph Smith for the next president.